Vincent Nguyen, Acting President and Vice President of Programs

 Lena Chang, Immediate Past President

-Public Affairs Specialist, External Affairs, U.S. Fish and Wildlife Service Pacific Region
+Public Affairs Officer, Office of Communications, U.S. Fish and Wildlife Service Pacific Region

 Why did you join FAPAC-DOI?